koush/docs.scrypted.app/scrypted-nvr/storage/proxmox.md

 <br/>

 ::: info
-Reference: [Proxmox VE Disk Setup Notes](#disk-setup-notes) has information about the script.
+Reference: [Proxmox VE Disk Setup Notes](#disk-setup-notes) has information about the script, including utilizing multiple disks or utilizing arbitrary host paths disks.

 Reference: [Proxmove VE Mount Point](#mount-point) has information about using standard Proxmox Mount points, which are not recommended due to issues with backup and snapshots.
 :::